christyghaly/LeaderBoardProject/README.md

 # LeaderBoardProject
-It is a project that retrieves data from an online page using by parsing Json put the output in a RecyclerView and there is a submission page that makes a connection to a given template of google form using retrofit and MVVM and the following are the pictures for the ui
+It is a project that retrieves data from an online page by parsing Json put the output in a RecyclerView and there is a submission page that makes a connection to a given template of google form using retrofit and MVVM and the following are the pictures for the ui